Skoda Octavia vRS Estate review – performance and practicality in one car

 Skoda Octavia vRS Estate models, specs and alternatives

-Previously, there was a Skoda Octavia vRS iV Estate, which offered a plug-in hybrid set-up with a rechargeable battery and a petrol engine.
-It was phased out, but it’s possible this version will return to the line-up at some point.
-It would be a good option for those who can charge at home and make use of the short electric-only range for commuting.
+Previously, there was a Skoda Octavia vRS iV Estate, which offered a plug-in hybrid set-up with a rechargeable battery and a petrol engine, but this was long phased out.
+It would be a good option for those who can charge at home and make use of the short electric-only range for commuting, so it’s worth looking for a used example if that appeals to you.

 More reviews